 In 2011, Stacey founded 5 Point Physical Therapy PLLC to treat pelvic floor issues and all musculoskeletal issues.
 Stacey also teaches practitioners across the country about one of America’s most significant healthcare concerns.
 She is a faculty member at the Herman and Wallace Pelvic Rehab Institute, which provides comprehensive continuing education for the rehabilitation of pelvic floor and pelvic girdle dysfunction.
 Equal parts direct and compassionate, Stacey is an ideal advocate.

-She has been featured on CBS New York, and in various national conferences listed below.
+She has been featured recently on NBC Today Show, CBS New York, and in various national conferences listed below.

 Degrees, Certifications, & Research